schwatter/e2Fhem/README.md

 - create folder fhem : /usr/lib/enigma2/python/Plugins/Extensions/fhem/
 - push all files in
 - static csrfToken is ok.
 Dynamic not till yet.
-- stateFormat : Doublequotes (") break matching device.
-Use singlequotes (').
+- stateFormat : Doublequotes (") inside HTML-Tags break matching device.
+Use singlequotes (')
 - Sometimes at the first setup, there are problems with logindetails, so:

 1. Telnet Vu+